Model Elisabetta Tai Escaped Jeffrey Epstein After Throwing A Vibrator At His Head

-During an interview with The New York Post, former Italian model Elisabetta Tai described her encounter with alleged billionaire, convicted sex offender, and accused sex trafficker Jeffrey Epstein, who The Inquisitr reported has long had an affinity for young girls and is accused of hiring private investigators to stalk and intimidate his victims.
+During an interview with the New York Post, former Italian model Elisabetta Tai described her encounter with alleged billionaire, convicted sex offender, and accused sex trafficker Jeffrey Epstein, who The Inquisitr reported has long had an affinity for young girls and is accused of hiring private investigators to stalk and intimidate his victims.

-According to Tai, she was given the address for Epstein’s Manhattan residence in 2004 after arriving in the United States and was told that the financier was “in charge of Victoria’s secret.”
+According to Tai, she was given the address for Epstein’s Manhattan residence in 2004 after arriving in the United States, and was told that the financier was “in charge of Victoria’s secret.”
 She was told that Epstein could score her a modeling gig for the lingerie industry and that Epstein was “one of the most important people in modeling.”

 After arriving at his townhouse, things took a turn for the strange.
 When Tai met Epstein, he reportedly began taking off his clothes until he was naked.
-Insider reports that he then allegedly laid on a massage chair next to his desk, asked Tai to approach him and gave her a vibrator to massage him with.
+Insider reports that he then allegedly laid on a massage chair next to his desk, asked Tai to approach him, and gave her a vibrator to massage him with.

 At this point, Tai claims she “froze” before grabbing he vibrator, tossing it at Epstein’s head, and running out of the room.
 Before she was able to exit the townhome, Tai claims Epstein’s former girlfriend and British socialite Ghislaine Maxwell grabbed her and said she “couldn’t leave,” adding that Epstein was “important’ and “a friend of President Clinton.”